Autobike/Autobike/docs/manual.md

 Finally, close the myRIO Properties window, right click the "myRIO-1900" entry again and select "Connect".
 Depending on whether the program was already present on the myRIO or not, connection can take long time (5-10 min).
 During this time LabVIEW can stop responding - just be patient.

+### Prepare a bike trajectory in Matlab, select correct bike parameters ###

+To run a test drive on a bike the following information needs to be specified;
+-	the reference trajectory stored in a file with default name `trajectorymat.csv`.
+-	The correct parameters describing the bike with default name `matrixmat.csv`.
+The file `startup_labview.m` is intended for this.
+You might need to edit the following information:
+-	on line 18 you can specify one of the pre-programmed bikes.
+Parameters for the specified bike are then set when the file is executed.
-### Uploading the reference trajectory and matrixes
+-	On line 22-28 it is explained how the reference trajectory is defined.

+#### Run startup_labview.m ####

+-	The reference trajectory is plotted and stored in `trajectorymat.csv` (depending on setting on row 19 it maybe already existed).
+-	An input window is opened, first field “Enter a bike type” you indicate a folder, which must exist in the folder `Parameters_matrixmat`.
+In that folder a file with bike parameters is created, default name `matrixmat.csv`.

-You have to upload the reference trajectory and the matrixes to the myRIO.
+### Upload the reference trajectory and bike parameters into myRio flash memory ###

+This is done using `FileZilla` and the two files `trajectorymat.csv` and `matrixmat.csv`.

-Make sure the laptop is connected to the bike's myRIO.
+Make sure the laptop is connected to the bike's myRIO **by  ...**

-On the app FileZilla, enter :
+On the app `FileZilla`, enter :

-Host : 192.168.1.147
+Host : 192.168.1.147 (isn't this number different depending on the bike?)

 Username : admin